Change Point Detection of Events in Molecular Simulations using dupin: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We've demonstrated how the procedure described in Section~\ref{sec:scheme} allows for detection of transition points within a simulation trajectory with a high degree of accuracy.
 The obvious benefit from this approach is the automation of structural transition detection within a study.
 In studies with hundreds and thousands of simulations the dividends of this approach increase exponentially.
+We have also demonstrated that \pkg{dupin} is successful at detecting events underwent by a small number of particles in the system ($<5\%$).
 Our method does, however, require informative descriptors for the transition.
 This requirement can be met by selecting a wide variety of descriptors and applying feature selection tools to the signal afterwards.

-From the examples presented, we conclude that the classifier approach results in a larger partitioning of the detected events compared to results produced using the linear cost function approach.
-However, the classifier approach falls short in cases where multiple events are overlapping or in cases where there are abrupt changes at the end of the signal.
-For instance, if we were to apply the ML method to a system with only one frame into a transition, no event would be detected.
+From the examples presented, we conclude that the ML dimensionality reduction classifier produces a signal which results in a larger partitioning of the detected events compared to results produced using the linear cost function approach.
+However, the ML dimensionality reduction classifier approach falls short in cases where multiple events are overlapping or in cases where there are abrupt changes at the end of the signal.
+For instance, if we were to apply the ML dimensionality reduction classifier approach to a system with only one frame into a transition, no event would be detected.
 The linear approach is better suited for detection in such scenarios and in scenarios where multiple events are expected as showcased in the online polymer example.

 \pkg{dupin} opens the doors for new ML applications to phenomena such as crystallization pathways, defect formation and active matter, all of which involve structural transitions.
 By curating the transition data for ML applications, large scale studies that would have been prohibitively costly in terms of human hours are now accessible.
 Furthermore, leveraging \pkg{dupin} for online event detection holds promise to lessen data storage and processing demands and provide a powerful avenue for real-time control over simulations and experiments.